Raku/doc/CONTRIBUTING.md

 `term`.
 If you wish to hide a heading from any index prefix it with the empty comment `Z<>`.

+## Testing examples

+To export examples from all .pod6-files use `make extract-examples`.
+To run individual tests pick the right .p6-file from `examples/` as a parameter to `perl6`.

+### Skipping tests

+Some examples fail with compile time exceptions and would interrupt the test for a file.
+Use the pod-config option `skip-test` to skip them.

+    =begin code :skip-test
+        your-example-here();
+    =end code

 ## Debug mode

 On the right side of the footer you can find [Debug: off].
 Click it and reload